A List of Formative Assessment Tools That Are Fast and Fun

 - things that have inspired you

-- people you will discuss what you’ve learned with
+- the people you will discuss what you’ve learned with

 - action(s) you’re going to take starting now

 Creative types will love these.
-Going out on a limb and showing off their asthetic skills are what some children crave.
+Going out on a limb and showing off their aesthetic skills are what some children crave.

 Who can forget the good old conversation style of knowledge sharing?
 Face-to-face interaction remains the best engagement and collaboration avenue for students.

-Top 10 List (with humour)—These kinds of lists focus on the big important ideas.
+- Top 10 List (with humor)—These kinds of lists focus on the big important ideas.

 These are great ice breakers.
 Get-up-and-stretch physical activities get the blood pumping and the brain working.
 Movement boosts enthusiasm, too.